SeriousM/gamer-monitor/HELP.md

 - Environment Variables
 `printenv` to display them, $NAME to use. $NAME is case sensitive!

+## Development Mode

+- Foreman
+use `bundle exec foreman start --procfile .\Procfile_dev` to run foreman in the development mode.
+The default Procfile only contains commands for the production ie. running unicorn.

 ## Troubleshooting

 - `different prefix: "D:/" and "X:/....."`